Catholic Schoolhouse Tour 2 Week 1

 Do you remember any jump roping rhymes?
 Write them in the comments if you do!

-- You can check out my silly ideas for practicing your skip counting by 2’s on the Year 1 Week 1 post also.
+- You can check out my silly ideas for practicing your skip counting by 2’s on the Tour 1 Week 1 post also.

 - Work on memorizing those eight parts of speech this week.
 Play a silly game while you sing along with the memory work music.
 Put the song on repeat and try this game: stomp around the room like an elephant while singing along in a deep elephant voice, then crawl around like a mouse singing in a high voice, what other animals do your students want to walk and sing like?
 Have fun repeating the song in different animal walks and sounds.